TR EN

 OBJECTIVES AND CONTENTS

-Objectives of the Course Unit: Providing the understanding of fundamental characteristics related to measurement, evaluation, and neurophysiological approaches (Bobath, Brunnstrom, and Johnstone) used in stroke rehabilitation, and developing practical skills through application.
+Objectives of the Course Unit: It is aimed to provide informations on understanding the basic features of measurement, evaluation, and neurophysiological approaches in stroke rehabilitation, and on developing application skills.

-Contents of the Course Unit: Stroke, post-stroke clinical processes, neurophysiological approaches, measurement, evaluation, and treatment applications, case examples.
+Contents of the Course Unit: Stroke, clinical processes after stroke, neurophysiological approaches, measuring, evaluation and therapeutic applications, case studies.

 KEY LEARNING OUTCOMES OF THE COURSE UNIT (On successful completion of this course unit, students/learners will or will be able to)

-Relates the clinical presentation observed in stroke and its treatment to neurophysiological approaches.
+Explains the clinical presentation observed in stroke and the neurophysiological approaches applied thereafter.

-Understands and applies basic and neurophysiologically based measurement and evaluation methods used after a stroke.
+Applies basic and neurophysiologically based assessment and treatment methods used after stroke.

 WEEKLY COURSE CONTENTS AND STUDY MATERIALS FOR PRELIMINARY & FURTHER STUDY